Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Separation Algebra, Parametric Language, and Semantics

 where $A$ represents assertions, $\vecto{V}$ lists of elements of $\mathit{Vars}$ (variable names), and $O$ is a type representing any other statement.
 Most statements of this language are standard and have the usual semantics.
 The $\mathbf{inhale}$ and $\mathbf{exhale}$ statements explicitly manipulate resources.
 Inhaling an assertion adds the resources specified in the assertion to the program state, and renders the execution infeasible if the state is not compatible with the assertion.
 Exhaling an assertion removes the resources specified in the assertion from the state, and fails if no state smaller than the current program state satisfies the assertion. $\mathbf{inhale}$ and $\mathbf{exhale}$ statements are used in particular to define the semantics of method calls below. $\mathbf{havoc}$ non-deterministically assigns new values to a list of variables. $\bcmd{assume} A$ stops an execution if the current program state does not satisfy $A$ (i.e., the rest of the program is trivially verified), and behaves like $\mathbf{skip}$ if the current program state satisfies $A$.
-Our $\mathbf{assert}$ statement is intrinsically \emph{intuitionistic}\gaurav{,} since we only use $\mathbf{assert}$ when inlining with partial annotations, to assert annotations of the form $P * \truesym{}$): $\bcmd{assert} A$ raises an error if no state smaller than the current program state satisfies $A$, and behaves like $\mathbf{skip}$ otherwise.\footnote{It would be no problem to also add an $\mathbf{assert}$ that behaves as in classical SL.} Note that both statements fail if the assertion $A$ is not compatible with the current program state.
+Our $\mathbf{assert}$ statement is intrinsically \emph{intuitionistic} (\wrt{} the induced order), since we only use $\mathbf{assert}$ when inlining with partial annotations, to assert annotations of the form $P * \truesym{}$): $\bcmd{assert} A$ raises an error if no state smaller than the current program state satisfies $A$, and behaves like $\mathbf{skip}$ otherwise.\footnote{It would be no problem to also add an $\mathbf{assert}$ that behaves as in classical SL.} Note that both statements fail if the assertion $A$ is not compatible with the current program state.
 Finally, $\bcmd{custom} O$ represents any other statements, for example a variable assignment.

 \paragraph{Assertions.} Assertions in separation algebras are usually represented as functions from states to booleans~\cite{Reynolds2002,Yang2002,Calcagno2007,OHearn2009}.
-We add the possibility that an assertion is not well-defined in a state.
+To capture automatic SL verifiers, we add the possibility that an assertion is not well-defined in a state.
 For example, the assertion \vipercode{x.f == 5} is well-defined only in states that own the resource \vipercode{x.f}.
 Assertions can thus also result in $\mathit{Error}$.

 \begin{definition} An \textbf{assertion} is a function $\Sigma \rightarrow \{ \top , \bot, \mathit{Error} \}$. \end{definition}